jblack186/workoutTracker/README.md

 If you kill the terminal and wish to re-run the project after dependencies have been intalled run `npm run dev` to run front and backend scripts without re-installing dependencies

+The frontend will run on `localhost:3000` and the backend on `localhost:8080`

 This app was built with React, Nodejs, Express, Sqlite, Typeorm and SASS.